entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 ![SeedCard.png](./images/SeedCard.png)

 - A React micro frontend placed on the My Dashboard page.
 - Makes an API call to the banking microservice to fetch a numeric result dependent on the current card selection.
-The displayed value changes with changes to the card configuration.
+The displayed value updates with changes to the card configuration.
 - Authorization-aware and passes the bearer token to the microservice.
 If an unauthenticated user renders the dashboard page, the widget displays an error message.
 - Emits events that are consumed by the Transaction Table widget.